-The Company operates a share option scheme (the "Scheme") for the purpose of providing incentives and rewards to eligible participants who contribute to the success of the Group's operations.
-Eligible participants of the Scheme include the Company's directors, including independent non-executive directors, other employees of the Group, suppliers of goods or services to the Group, customers of the Group, the Company's shareholders, and any non-controlling shareholders of the Company's subsidiaries.
-The Scheme became effective on 23 August 2012 and, unless otherwise cancelled or amended, will remain in force for 10 years from that date.
+Eligible participants of the Schemes include the Company's directors, including independent non-executive directors, other employees of the Group, suppliers of goods or services to the Group, customers of the Group, the Company's shareholders, and any non-controlling shareholders of the Company's subsidiaries.

-The maximum number of unexercised share options currently permitted to be granted under the Scheme is an amount equivalent, upon their exercise, to 10% of the issued share capital of the Company at the time of adoption of the Scheme.
-The maximum number of shares issuable under share options to each eligible participant under the Scheme within any 12-month period is limited to 1% of the issued share capital of the Company in that period.
+The maximum number of unexercised share options currently permitted to be granted under the Schemes is an amount equivalent, upon their exercise, to 10% of the issued share capital of the Company at the time of adoption of the Schemes.
+The maximum number of shares issuable under share options to each eligible participant under the Schemes within any 12-month period is limited to 1% of the issued share capital of the Company in that period.
 Any further grant of share options in excess of this limit is subject to shareholders' approval in a general meeting.